NickolaiBeloguzov/robust-json/README.md

   * **JsonFileParser.update_value(json_path: str, key_or_index: Union[str, int], new_value: any, strict_mode: bool = False)**
     <div id='file-upd'></div>

-    This function will updaate value in key:value pair and return a Python dictionary with updated contents.
+    This function will update value in key:value pair and return a Python dictionary with updated contents.
     *json_path:str* parameter specifies a path to key:value pair/array/etc. parent that needs to be updated.
 (To update value in the root of JSON object, *json_path* needs to be equal to '$') while *key_or_index:Union[str, int]* parameter specifies key (if it's an object) or array index (if it's an array).
 This implies that if we need to update key with path 'field0.field1.upd_key', then *json_path* will be equal to 'field0.field1' and *key_or_index* parameter will be equal to 'upd_key'. *Note: if you use an array index while 'json_path' parameter is pointing to JSON object, or if you use a property name while 'json_path' is pointing to JSON array, an exception will be raised* (See examples below). *new_value:any* specifies value that will overwrite the old one and *strict_mode:bool* enables Strict Mode.
 By default this mode is turned off.
 If turned on, this method will ensure that new value has the same type as the old one (if old value is a string, then the new one also needs to be a string, etc.).
 If types are not matching, an exception will be raised.

     This function will raise an *IncorrectFunctionParameterTypeError* exception is its parameter(-s) has(-ve) an incorrect type.
 This function will also raise a *JSONStrictModeError* in case of mismatched types if Strict Mode is enabled and a *JSONPathError* exception if JSON path is not valid (doesn't exist or could not be accessed).
 This function will raise any additional exceptions if occured.